What is LLM & How to Build Your Own Large Language Models?

 Here are some proven practices you should follow for hyperparameters now:

-2. Regularization - Often, LLMs are prone to overfitting.
-Therefore, it's necessary to use techniques like Dropout, Batch Normalization, and L1/L2 regularization that come to rescue the model from overfitting.
+- Regularization - Often, LLMs are prone to overfitting.
+Therefore, it's necessary to use techniques like dropout, batch normalization, and L1/L2 regularization to rescue the model from overfitting.

 In the dialogue-optimized LLMs, the first and foremost step is the same as pre-training LLMs.
-Once pre-training is done, LLMs hold the potential of completing the text.
+Once pre-training is done, LLMs have the potential to complete the text.

 Furthermore, to generate answers for a specific question, the LLMs are fine-tuned on a supervised dataset, including questions and answers.
 And by the end of this step, your LLM is all set to create solutions to the questions asked.